Qualitative Health Research

 What do qualitative health researchers do?
 Qualitative researchers spend their time in conversation, interpretation and writing more than in calculation.
 They observe people as they go about their usual activities, talk to people individually and in groups, and examine documents and images.
 They systematically analyse the resulting data to gain a better understanding of issues as they arise in the ordinary social world.
 For proficient communicators who love language and ideas, qualitative research offers a demanding but extremely rewarding career, grounded in textual rather than statistical analysis.

-Why should I consider the Sydney Qualitative Health Research Program?
+Why should I consider the QHR Program?
 We are the first structured postgraduate program of training in qualitative health research in Australia.
 We provide practical training by industry practitioners, sophisticated engagement with theory and methodology and solid preparation in current health issues.

 Training in Qualitative Health Research will enhance your application for a degree by research at the School of Public Health.